← BACK

 The Idea & Flow

-I produced sketches and wireframes tested with internal stakeholders using Adobe XD.
-I created two different types of homepages and two distinct methods for applying graphical signatures, allowing us to test which approach better matched user expectations before committing to high-fidelity work.
+I produced sketches and wireframes, tested with internal stakeholders using Adobe XD.
+I created two different types of homepages and two distinct methods for applying graphical signatures, allowing us to test which approach better matches user expectations before committing to high-fidelity work.

 PROBLEMS RESEARCH IDEATION TESTING SOLUTION PROBLEMS RESEARCH IDEATION TESTING SOLUTION